osrf/gazebo_tutorials/flashlight_plugin/tutorial_9-1.md

 Gazebo advertises `~/light/modify` topic to update lights in the simulation. `Flash()` and `Dim()` store values in [msgs::Light](https://bitbucket.org/osrf/gazebo/src/gazebo9/gazebo/msgs/light.proto) and send it to this topic so a light appearance reflects to the specified values.
 Particularly, `Flash()` sets `range` to a non-zero value, and `Dim()` sets it to 0.

 # Extension of Plugin
+You can extend the functionalities of this plugin by creating an inheriting class.
+The figure below shows a child class.
+It can use the protected functions of `FlashLightPlugin` while interacting with external entities.

 <!-- diagram of extended plugin class -->

+`FlashLightPlugin` has the following protected functions so a child class can dynamically update the lights.

 ## Turning Lights On/Off
+By specifying the link and light names as function parameters, `TurnOn()` and `TurnOff()` enable/disable an individual light respectively. `TurnOnAll()` and `TurnOffAll()` enable/disable all the lights at once.

 ## Changing Duration/Interval
+You can also update the duration and interval time.

 # Extension of Setting class
+You can also add functionalities at the exact timing when the light flashes and dims, by extending the `FlashLightSetting` class.
+This lets you synchronize other entities (such as visual objects) with the lights.

 <!-- diagram of extended plugin class + setting class -->